tomas-fryza/avr-course/labs/05-adc/report.md

    ![your figure]()

-3. Draw two flowcharts for interrupt handler `TIMER1_OVF_vect` (which overflows every 1&nbsp;sec) and `ADC_vect`.
+3. Draw two flowcharts of temperature meter: `TIMER1_OVF_vect` (which overflows every 1&nbsp;sec) and `ADC_vect` interrupt handlers.
 The image can be drawn on a computer or by hand.
 Use clear descriptions of individual algorithm steps.

    ![your figure]()